littensy/reflex/docs/docs/guides/entities-and-observers.md

 ---

 ## Summary

+**You're now ready to use Reflex in your games!** The guides from here on out will focus on more advanced topics, but you can always refer back to the earlier guides if you need a refresher.

+Let's recap what we've learned about Observers:

 -   **Entities** are unique objects that can be added and removed from the state.
 -   **Observers** are functions that run over the lifetime of an entity.